myminseok/jumpbox-setup-main/gitlab-main/docker-compose/README.md

-# How to run gitlab with docker-compose on jumpbox VM in airgapped env.
+# How to run gitlab in air-gapped env.

 ## On internet facing Network